Kirononame/Enemy2D-Navigation/README.md

 - [ ] Test Compile
 - [ ] Test running the project

-It should work on Code Blocks but yo are on your own to configure it as it wasn't tested a help on how to run the engine using code blocks from javidx9
+It should work on Code Blocks but you are on your own to configure it as it wasn't tested.
+A help on how to run the engine using code blocks from javidx9
 > Well I wont judge you, but make sure your Code::Blocks installation is really up to date - you may even consider updating your C++ toolchain to use MinGW32-W64, so google this.
 You will also need to enable C++14